vjsrinivas/vjsrinivas.github.io/src/routes/blog/posts/pen_plot.md

 This isn't a new question.
 There have been multiple posts [[1]](https://urish.medium.com/how-to-turn-your-3d-printer-into-a-plotter-in-one-hour-d6fe14559f1a) [[2]](https://github.com/johnathantran/Pen-Plotter) and projects that took popular 3D printers and converted them into XY pen plotters.
 The general idea is to construct some kind of mechanism that holds the pen and figure out a pipeline to convert an image into gcode.

 For the former, I constructed a simple PLA holder [[download link]](https://drive.google.com/file/d/12XBc1dm8MU3V2Ip31h1jqYUUveD-SpJA/view?usp=sharing) that replaced the existing filament head for the Ender 3 Pro.
 It was also constructed in a way that it could use all the existing screws that held the extruder head in place, which removed the need to buy additional screws.
-One of the screws was also used to fasten the pen to the holder.
+Two of the screws were also used to fasten the pen to the holder.

 <div style="max-width: 650px; margin-right:auto; margin-left:auto">
     <img style="max-width: 300px;" src="post-res/pen_plot/holder_example.png" alt="Screenshot of simple PLA holder"/>